dalanicolai/pdf-contents-extractor/README.md

 Installing [Spacemacs](https://www.spacemacs.org/) with the toc-mode package is not more work than installing the combination of [document_contents_creator](https://github.com/dalanicolai/document_contents_extractor) and handyoutliner.
-On the other hand, installing Emacs or (for people who, like me, enjoy Vim key-bindings) [Spacemacs](https://www.spacemacs.org/) is, for countless reasons, strongly recommended to anybody who enjoys using a computer.
+Moreover, installing Emacs or (for people who, like me, enjoy Vim key-bindings) [Spacemacs](https://www.spacemacs.org/) is, for countless reasons, strongly recommended to anybody who enjoys using a computer.